datanav/docs/documentation/service-configuration/systems/configuration-systems-url.rst

    * - ``oauth2``
      - Dict<String,String>
      - A optional set of properties that specifies support for automatic fetching of JWT access tokens from a oauth2 enabled provider.
-The profile supported is "client credentials", which means you will need a ``client_id`` and ``client_secret`` from your oauth2 provider.
-Additionally, you must provide a ``token_url`` URL to a service which generates JWT access tokens.
+The grant types supported are "client credentials" and "refresh token".
+For the "client credentials" grant type you need to supply a ``client_id`` and ``client_secret`` from your oauth2 provider.
+You must also specify a ``token_url`` URL to a service which generates JWT access tokens.
+For the "refresh token" grant type you additionally need to provide ``access_token`` and ``refresh_token``.
 Optionally you can define a list of scopes (in ``scope``) for your client.
 Note that this option cannot be combined with ``JWT`` authentication or the ``jwt_token`` property.
 Also note that the oauth2 specification mandates TLS secured transport for both the token endpoint and the target defined in ``url_pattern``.
-You can add optional extra parameters to the token request in the ``extra`` subattribute.
+You can add any extra parameters required by the service provider to the token request in the ``extra`` subattribute.
      -
      -